Affidavit: FBI feared Pennsylvania would seize fabled gold

-An FBI agent applied for a federal warrant in 2018 to seize a cache of gold that he said had been “stolen during the Civil War” while en route to the U.S. Mint in Philadelphia, and was “now concealed in an underground cave” in northwestern Pennsylvania, according to court documents unsealed Thursday.
+An FBI agent applied for a federal warrant in 2018 to seize a fabled cache of U.S. government gold he said was “stolen during the Civil War” and hidden in a Pennsylvania cave, saying the state might take the gold for itself if the feds asked for permission, according to court documents unsealed Thursday.

-The newly unsealed affidavit confirms previous reporting by The Associated Press that the federal government had been looking for a legendary cache of gold at the site, which the agency had long refused to confirm.
-In any case, the agency said, the dig came up empty.
+The newly unsealed affidavit confirms previous reporting by The Associated Press that the government had been looking for a legendary cache of gold at the site, which federal authorities had long refused to confirm.
+In any case, the FBI said, the dig came up empty.

 The AP and The Philadelphia Inquirer petitioned a federal judge to unseal the case.
 Federal prosecutors did not oppose the request, and the judge agreed, paving the way for Thursday’s release of documents.